lexe-app/lexe-public/app/README.md

 and run a random sample iOS app in Xcode.

-A quick way to do this is to create a new project based on the "App" template, set the "Product Name" to whatever, set the "Orgganization Identifier" to whatever, then run the app by pressing the "Play" button near the top of the screen.
+A quick way to do this is to create a new project based on the "App" template, set the "Product Name" to whatever, set the "Organization Identifier" to whatever, then run the app by pressing the "Play" button near the top of the screen.
 The app should build and the simulated iPhone should pop up on the screen.
 The temporary project can then be deleted from wherever it was created